qdrant/docs/qdrant/v1.2.x/configuration.md

 Multiple configurations may be loaded on startup.
 All of them are merged into a single effective configuration that is used by Qdrant.

-Configurations are loaded in the following order:
+Configurations are loaded in the following order, if present:

 1. Embedded base configuration ([source](https://github.com/qdrant/qdrant/blob/master/config/config.yaml))
 2. File `config/config.yaml`